nikita2206/symfony-request-converter/README.md

 All root-request classes will need to be marked with the `RequestConverter\Annotation\Request` annotation.
 And every member of said request class can be marked with the `RequestConverter\Annotation\Type` annotation in order to force it to be coerced to said type, below is the reference on all possible types.
-Also you can mark them with the `RequestConverter\Annotation\Optional` annotation - otherwise if they are not present in the request payload you'll be getting errors.
+Also you can mark them with the `RequestConverter\Annotation\Optional` annotation to ignore the absence of the field in the request payload.

 #### Type annotation